technofocus-pte/procode-m365agentsdepth/Lab 3/Lab 3.md

 In this lab, you will learn to

-- Prepare your agent in Azure AI Foundry
+- Prepare your agent in Microsoft Foundry

 - Build your first agent using the M365 Agents SDK

 - Configure your agent’s properties using the SDK

-- Integrate your agent with Teams using Azure AI Foundry
+- Integrate your agent with Teams using Microsoft Foundry

 - Bring your agent into Microsoft 365 Copilot Chat

-## Exercise 1: Prepare your agent in Azure AI Foundry
+## Exercise 1: Prepare your agent in Microsoft Foundry

-In this exercise, you’ll begin your journey by preparing a custom engine agent using Azure AI Foundry, Microsoft’s platform for creating, configuring, and scaling AI agents.
+In this exercise, you’ll begin your journey by preparing a custom engine agent using Microsoft Foundry, Microsoft’s platform for creating, configuring, and scaling AI agents.
 You'll explore the **Agents Playground**, define your agent's role, personalize its instructions, and connect it to relevant internal documents to support